 If you have a factor rate of 1.15%, then your ultimate cost is $57,500.
 That is, this is the amount that you will pay your lender once you’ve paid off your entire funding amount.

 $50,000 x 1.15 = $57,500.

-Your retrieval rate is the percentage of your credit and debit card sales that your lender will receive until you’ve paid off the full amount.
-Let’s say, for example, that you make $2,000 in credit card sales on a given day.
+Your holdback rate is the percentage of your credit and debit card sales that your lender will receive until you’ve paid off the full amount.
+For example, let’s say that you make $2,000 in credit card and debit sales on a given day.
 If your retrieval rate is 10%, then your lender will receive $200 that day.

 $2,000 x 0.10 = $200.

-Once you know your funding amount, your factor rate, and your retrieval rate, then you can easily calculate your costs.
+Once you know your funding amount, factor rate, and retrieval rate, you can easily calculate your costs.

-Like any other business financing product, Credit Card Processing Loans are designed for specific scenarios and types of businesses.
-For instance, Credit Card Processing Loans will likely have the least impact on your cash flow if you make high volumes of debit and credit card sales.
-Then again, Credit Card Processing Loans could also be very advantageous for seasonal businesses.
+Like any other business financing product, financing on card processing transactions is designed for specific scenarios and types of small businesses.
+For instance, merchant cash advances will likely have the least impact on your operating capital if you don’t make high volumes of debit and credit card transactions.
+Then again, merchant cash advances could also be very advantageous for seasonal small businesses.
 You could make investments during your slow season to prepare for the busy season.
-Since payments fluctuate with sales, you wouldn’t have to pay off the majority of the debt until sales start to pick up.
+Since payments fluctuate with sales, you wouldn’t have to pay off most of the debt until sales start to pick up.

-One of the most significant advantages of Credit Card Processing Loans is accessibility.
+One of the most significant advantages of merchant cash advances is accessibility.
 You don’t need excellent credit or many years in business to get approved.
-This is why Credit Card Processing Loans tend to carry higher rates and fees than other products.
-Thus, if you do have excellent credit and strong business history, you may be able to qualify for different products with lower rates and fees.
+This is why a merchant cash advance carries higher costs and fees than other products.
+Thus, you may qualify for different products with lower fees and borrowing costs if you have excellent credit and strong business history.